spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-appservice-slack.md

 ## Troubleshooting

-* as always, check the logs: `journalctl -fu matrix-appservice-slack`
+* As always, check the logs: `journalctl -fu matrix-appservice-slack`

-* linking: "Room is now pending-name"
+* Linking: "Room is now pending-name"

   This typically means that you haven't used the correct slack channel id.
 Unlink the room and recheck 'Determine the "channel ID"' from above.